-Our wonderful Mentors are all returned international volunteers and past awardees of the Global Citizen Award.
-They are on hand in a supportive capacity to help guide you with your GCA journey and actions.
-If you would like a Mentor please contact us today
+Mentors can play a pivotal role throughout the Global Citizen Award journey.
+Mentors are all returned international volunteers and past awardees of the Global Citizen Award.
+They are on hand in a supportive capacity to help guide you with your actions and reflective posts.

 Jorge Ruiz Villisante

 Jorge has mentored many Global Citizen Awards and shares his project plan to help participants staring off the award.
 He explains how; I Decided to Volunteer Abroad and booked a place with a Volunteer Sending Agency, EIL Intercultural Learning.
 Next I attended the pre-departure workshop and learned about the global context and what to expect when volunteering abroad.
 I spent 2 months volunteering on a Community Education project in India learning about the people, culture and global challenges.
 When I got home to Ireland I attended a debriefing workshop to share my experience with other Volunteers.
 There I learned to use my experience to raise awareness about global justice issues to make a difference in Ireland.
 I became more interested in global issues and took a module called Social Justice & Citizenship in Cork Institute of Technology as part of a community education and development degree.
 I shared my story through blogs that included photos and writings, to explain global issues based on my experience overseas.